-Domain names and aliases:
+Domain names and aliases

-- You cannot restrict sharing to the users in a single domain.
-Sharing options are based on the organization as a whole, not individual domains.
 To share a document with the users in a single domain (or any other subset of users), create a Google Group that includes all the users and share the document with that group.

-- Searches for sites only return sites in the same domain as the user.
+- Searches for sites return sites only in the same domain as the user.
 For example, a user with an address in a secondary domain will not find sites created in the primary domain.

-- Applications that use Google App Engine are not available for users at non-primary domains.
+- Applications that use Google App Engine are not available for users at non primary domains.